Estimated reading time: 3 minutes

 This vocalist has great pitch control but is a super quiet singer.
 Certainly great in laying down tracks quickly and efficiently, but, he ain’t Garth Brooks.

 And I get asked to do this?

-It’s kind of like a bald guy asking the barber to make him look like Jason Momoa.
+It’s like a bald guy asking the barber to make him look like Jason Momoa.

-Vocal tracks were cut with a Neumann TLM 102 through an LA 610.
+His vocal tracks were cut with a Neumann TLM 102 through an LA 610 preamp.

-I duplicated the original tracks four times and routed the tracks into a sub mix.
-I did a high and low shelf Eq on the sub mix, cutting off those frequencies which did not effect the tonality of the vocal track, reduced or flattened nasty ones.
-Track 1 had no plug in assignment with volume set higher than the others.
-Track 2, set at lower volume, had no plug in assignment but I put a little sub mix of delay.
-I used a two millisecond slap delay with a Waves H Delay plug in.
-On tracks 3 and 4 a I put two more delays of varying time delay, panned hard right and left.
+I duplicated the original tracks four times and routed the tracks into a sub-mix.
+I did a high and low shelf Eq on the sub-mix, cutting off those frequencies that did not affect the vocal track’s tonality, and reduced or flattened nasty ones.
+Track 1 had no plug-in assignment with a bit higher volume than the others.
+Track 2, set at a lower volume, had no plug-in assignment, but I put a little sub-mix of delay.
+I used a two-millisecond slap delay with a Waves H Delay plug-in.
+On tracks 3 and 4, I put two more delays of varying time delay, panned hard right and left.
 When those tracks were auditioned as solo, they sounded like a big gobbilty goop of delay bouncing all over the place.
-Putting them way down in the mix, almost to the point of inaudibility, thickened the overall vocal landscape.
+Putting those tracks way down in the mix, almost to the point of inaudibility, thickened the overall vocal landscape.

 (Side note, I really suggest watching Funkscribe’s break down video of Stevie Wonders Superstition.
 What Stevie did with delay is awe inspiring.)

 I then added a vocal plate with a low pass filter, cutting off most of the verb frequency at 2 k, boosted the vocal eq sub mix with a bit of 100 hertz, and, surprise, not Garth Brooks, but one happy singer.

 Is there anything we can do to help?